ome/omero-guide-introduction/docs/data-management.rst

 the duplication creates a new image file which is linked to the original image file by a hard link.
-This means every duplication of an Image increases the number of hard links on the image file in Managed Repository of OMERO, but does not duplicate the image file itself, and thus does not increase the storage demands too much.
+This means every duplication of an Image increases the number of hard links on the image file in OMERO.server's Managed Repository, but does not duplicate the image file itself, and thus does not increase the storage demands too much.